-In the last minute before the test is over, make sure to hurry back and fill in all of the answer bubbles!
+In the last minute before the test is over, make sure to hurry back and fill in all of the answer bubbles.
 There is no penalty for incorrect answers, so you have nothing to lose by filling in all the bubbles randomly.
-If you have to fill in 10 bubbles, the odds are that you will get two right.
-That could make the difference between a score of 157 and a 159.
+If you have to fill in 10 empty bubbles with random answers, the odds are that you will get two right.
+That could make the difference between an LSAT score of 157 and a 159.

-4. Don’t try to do all the questions
+4. Don’t try to solve all the questions.

-How does Tiger Woods, one of the most successful golf players of his generation, prepare for the high-stakes/high-nerves game of golf?
+How does Tiger Woods prepare for the high-stakes/high-nerves game of golf?
 He always tries to practice exactly as if it were a real tournament.

 When you practice for the LSAT, use the same approach.

 - Try taking the entire test, just as you would on test day, not just one section at a time.